leep-frog/command/docs/basics/nodes_processors_and_edges.md

 # Nodes, Processors, and Edges

-At a high level, the `command` package simply traverses a graph of `commondels.Node` objects.
+At a high level, the `command` package simply traverses a graph of `command.Node` objects.
 A `Node` contains two fields:

 1. `Node.Processor` contains the logic that should be executed when a `Node` is reached.